If life didn’t have enough cats and dogs, then these two hack-and-slash adventures will be the purrfect cur for your problems.

 Cat Quest 2: In Cat or Dog Years, a Couple of Years Can Mean a Lifetime

-Before we continue on with those improvements, we should discuss the many other elements of the sequel itself.
+Before we continue on with those improvements, we should discuss the many other elements about the sequel itself.
 On first impressions, Cat Quest 2 appears to simply be more of the same with added gameplay polish and a local-cooperative companion.
-After the first few dungeons, however, the many improvements from the combat alterations, the overall dungeoneering experience, and the more tolerable difficulty-curve make the sequel worth every second.
+(As a side note, Steam users can use the recent “Remote Play Anywhere” feature to play Cat Quest 2 online,but the second player will likely have to play as a mage due to any latency problems.)
+After the first few dungeons, however, the many improvements from the combat alterations, the overall dungeoneering experience, and the more-tolerable difficulty curve make the sequel worth every second.
 If it wasn’t for the fact that the previous game had its own ideas, Mew Difficulty options—which will be later added to Cat Quest 2—and its own simple, yet touching, yarn of a tale, then you wouldn’t feel guilty for skipping right to the good stuff.

 Now because the gameplay itself is largely the same as before, there is no need to go over the same issues that were previously mentioned other than to state that they are still present.
 There are a few new mechanics added to remove as much downtime as possible such as limited warp-points and the previously mentioned changes to the upgrade system with Kit Kat selling armor upgrades whereas Hotto Doggo-san sharpens your swords.
 Additionally, there are a few new spells and two extra abilities for combat, but nothing added here will change your mind if the original gameplay doesn’t interest you.
 That being said, it’s okay for an old dog not to have any new tricks–except when that magic trick happens to leave nasty surprises, but Cat Quest was never that kind of game.

-As mentioned beforehand, the game does offer a higher quality PC port with a few more options to tweak and the removal of that annoying circle around the character, but thanks to the inability to play the game without a companion AI you cannot use the same pause menu for magical spells.
-The mobile version still uses the same system, so it’s not a case of something being completely forgotten with the new changes.
-If there is any likely reason behind the removal on other platforms, it’s most likely the simple fact that you must always have a companion present, so the game doesn’t want to interrupt one player while the other one is fighting.
+As mentioned beforehand, the game does offer a higher quality PC port with a few more options to tweak and the removal of that annoying circle around the character, but you cannot use the same pause menu for magical spells.
+The mobile version does still use the same system, so it’s not a case of something being completely forgotten with the new changes.
+If there is any reason behind its removal on other platforms, it’s most likely the simple fact that you must always have a companion present, so the game doesn’t want to interrupt one player while the other is fighting.